Lenclume/lenclume.github.io/content/about.md

 mathjax: false
 ---

-I am an Electrical Engineering student from Montréal, Québec, specializing in embedded systems.
-I use this site to showcase projects, and document solutions to problems that I have solved so that you don't have to.
+I am a comp-eng grad student from Montréal, QC.
+I plan on using this site to showcase projects, ramble, and document solutions to problems that I've solved so that you don't have to.